4-Day Upper Lower Split For Beginners

 Program Overview

-The upper lower split is one of the most effective training structures for anyone past their very first weeks in the gym.
+The upper lower split is one of the highly effective training structures for anyone past their very first weeks in the gym.
 By dedicating each session to either upper or lower body, you can give each muscle group more focused attention while still training every muscle twice per week.
 This program runs four days per week across two upper sessions and two lower sessions.
 Each pair of sessions uses different exercises and rep ranges so the training stimulus varies while the recovery is managed.
 Over 8 weeks the volume and loading increase progressively across two phases.

 Why upper lower works